panzerdp/dmitripavlutin.com/content/posts/017-symbols/index.md

 *Before I continue, allow me to make a recommendation.*

-*If you want to significantly improve your JavaScript knowledge, I recommend the amazingly useful ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
+*If you want to significantly improve your JavaScript knowledge, take the  amazingly useful ["Modern JavaScript From The Beginning 2.0"](https://www.traversymedia.com/a/2147528886/FqXWyazh) by Brad Traversy.
 Use the coupon code "DMITRI" and get up to 20% discount!*

 ## 1. A short introduction to Symbol